 ProWritingAid is a desktop app or online editor that checks for grammar, spelling, style, readability, and plagiarism.
 You can integrate the app with Microsoft Word, Google Docs, Scrivener, or Final Draft.
 Plus, it includes in-app explanations, lessons, quizzes, and interviews with popular authors to help improve your own writing.

-Grammarly checks for writing errors and plagiarism and includes suggestions for repetitive words, wordy sentences, and other common writing mistakes.
-It consists of a Google Chrome extension allowing you to proofread your emails and online documents in real time.
+Grammarly or other alternative programs check for writing errors and plagiarism and includes suggestions for repetitive words, wordy sentences, and other common writing mistakes.
+It consists of a Google Chrome extension, allowing you to proofread your emails and online documents in real-time.
 The software also has integrations available for Google Docs and Microsoft Word.

 Note that you need to pay for most writing software tools to access their complete features, but some come with a free trial to see which is the best fit for you.

-If you’re serious about your goal to become an author, we recommend investing in good writing software to improve and streamline your writing.
+If you’re serious about becoming an author, we recommend investing in good writing software to improve and streamline your writing.

 Write a Rough Draft